spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/0-index.md

 summary: true
 ---

-This section provides recipes specific to using Spring Batch with Spring Cloud Data Flow:
+This section provides recipes specific to using Spring Batch with Spring Cloud Data Flow.